Vince Clements

 Vince Clements (born January 4, 1949) is an American former professional football player who was a running back for the New York Giants of the National Football League (NFL) from 1972 to 1973.
 He was acquired by the Giants along with Norm Snead, Bob Grim, a first rounder in 1972 (24th overall-Larry Jacobson) and a second rounder in 1973 (40th overall-Brad Van Pelt) from the Minnesota Vikings for Fran Tarkenton on January 27, 1972.

-Before his pro career, Clements played college football for Connecticut, where he was a major contributor on the team.
+Before his professional career, Clements played college football for Connecticut, where he was a major contributor on the team.